johnra74/ngtrix-web/README.md

-# ngtrix-web
+# Angular-based Tetris
-Ng-Trix can be played at https://ngtrix.jstrgames.com.
+This game can be played at https://ngtrix.jstrgames.com.